 Installation Time

-Depending on the quality of pressure treated boards you get, you may have to spend some time straightening each board before you can fasten.
+If you're comparing composite decking vs. treated lumber based on installation time, you must keep several factors in mind.
+Depending on the quality of the pressure-treated boards you get, you may have to spend some time straightening each board before you can fasten.
 To speed up that process, check out a tool like the CAMO LEVER to straighten warped boards effortlessly.

-PRO TIP: Make short work of every deck installation with the CAMO LEVER Pro Pack and get more done with fewer crew members—you can even build a deck by yourself.
+Make short work of every deck installation with the CAMO LEVER Pro Pack and get more done with fewer crew members — you can even build a deck by yourself.
 Just lay your boards, set the three tools on your joists, lock them in, and start fastening.

 Then, you can drive the screws by hand, bending over at each joist or moving around on your knees.
 If you want to save time—and your body—you could use a collated fastening tool that allows you to fasten while standing.